Five Questions to ask your utility location subcontractors

 Finally, ask your provider what type of training their offer their locators.

-Frequent training is not absolutely necessary in our field but it is definitely a good sign if your utility location company attends industry events or offers their staff ongoing training.
+Frequent training is not absolutely necessary in our field but it is definitely a good sign if your utility locating services company attends industry events or offers their staff ongoing training.
 You can trust that their company and team are keeping up to date with the latest information on locating techniques, locating equipment and trends in the industry.

 Ask these five questions to check that your locator is up to scratch and if in doubt, please do not hesitate to contact us here at Electroscan.